dmorse/pscf/doc/user-man/param.rst

 Parameter File
 **************

-The main program reads an parameter file containing the parameters and instructions for a calculation.
+The main program reads a parameter file containing the parameters and instructions for a calculation.
 This file is divided into sections, each of which contains a different type of information.

 Each section is preceded by a blank line and starts with a line containing a section title in all capital letters (i.e., 'CHEMISTRY', 'UNIT_CELL', etc.) Each section may contain values of a sequence of variables.
-The name of each variable appears on a line by itself, followed by the value or (for arrays) values on one more subsequent lines.
 The variables within each section must appear in a predetermined (i.e., hard-coded) order.
+The name of each variable appears on a line by itself, followed by either the variable value or, for array-valued variables, by a sequence of values of the elements of the array on one more subsequent lines.

 The program stops when it encounters the section title 'FINISH'.